Can I avoid the Section 24 tax completely?

 Since the introduction of Section 24, there are now costs which can no longer be claimed by landlords, which are:

-- Penalties associated with settling a mortgage early
+Penalties associated with settling a house repayments early

 Section 24 means that landlords will have to pay income tax on all earnings from their property, and they can only claim back up to 20% tax relief on this.